-Place each batch into its own plastic bag (clear are preferred), and be sure to include your Work Order form for that batch in the bag.
+Place each batch into its own plastic bag (sturdy, clear are preferred), and be sure to include your Work Order form for that batch in the bag.
 Mark your farm name on the outside of the bag with a permanent marker.
 Do not put things like moth balls or anything with a fragrance in with your fiber.
 These smells stay with the fiber and can cause respiratory issues for some folks.

 VFM&S reserves the right to refuse any fiber that could potentially contaminate other fiber at the mill for processing (no moths, mold, etc) or that does not meet standards for processing through our equipment.

 For those who want to wash their own fiber, here are some instructions.
 VFM&S reserves the right to use a “short wash” on the fiber if it is not sufficiently clean.

 Use a slightly acidic soap with some grease cutting properties.
 Dawn dish washing liquid works well.
 Other products specifically marketed for natural fibers, such as Unicorn, work as well.